sharetribe/flex-docs/src/docs/cookbook-social-logins-and-sso/enable-facebook-login/index.md

     - Force Web OAuth Reauthentication: No
     - Use Strict Mode for Redirect URIs: Yes
     - Enforce HTTPS: Yes
-    - Embedded Browser OAuth Login: Yes
+    - Embedded Browser OAuth Login: No
     - Login from devices: No
 22. In the "Valid OAuth redirect URIs" field add your marketplace address followed by `/api/auth/facebook/callback`, for example: